 This has to do with their genetics and how the dwarfism mutation is exhibited.

 Take a look at Casper the dwarf Lab:

 Size: How big do Mini Labrador Retrievers get?

 According to the AKC, Labradors should be anywhere between 21.5 to 24.5 inches (54 to 62 cm) and weigh 55 to 80 pounds (25 to 36 kg).

 In the case of Mini Labs, they can be up to 20 cm shorter.
-To find out how big your Labrador will be, we have a size chart you can refer to.
+To find out how big your Labrador will be, we have a Lab Growth Chart you can refer to.

 Not many people know this but full-sized Labradors are actually apartment friendly.
 If that’s your concern, perhaps you should reconsider, since they are calm dogs that don’t need a lot of space.